-Happy Labor Day!
+Happy Labor Day Weekend!
 I hope you’re having a beautiful weekend.
 The unofficial end of summer is here – I feel like summer flew by, but then again, I suppose I always feel that way.
 I might be the only person I know who is never excited about the arrival of fall because it means winter is right around the corner.
 And I am not a fan of old man winter.
 So today, let’s celebrate summer with one of my favorite foods, the Classic Chicago Dog.

 Chicago Dogs are super simple to make, but they do require a few special ingredients to make them a true Chicago Dog.
 Number one is the neon green sweet relish.
 Number two is the sport peppers.
 Four, is the celery salt.
 And number five is the poppy seed bun.
 You have to have an all-beef hot dog, too.
 And yellow mustard.
 NEVER KETCHUP.